simcap/rockverify/README.md

 [+] fingerprint of downloaded content matches registered fingerprint on blockchain [+] verification is successful.
 Thanks Rockside!
 ```

+(For HTTPS authentication based accessible content see below.)

 ## What are we trying to solve?